pedrogscarlassara/authentication/README.md

 ## About

 This is my first authentication project.
-If you are an expert and have recommendations or feedback, feel free to contact me via email (available on my profile) or open a pull request.
+If you are an expert and have recommendations, feel free to contact me via email (available on my profile).

 ## Installation